daianemarcolino/daianemarcolino/README.md

 I'm
 - Daiane.
 - a Statistician.
-- currently working from home in Ohio (USA) for [Standard Normal](https://standardnormal.com/) (investment firm).
+- currently working from home in Henderson, NV (USA) as a Statistial Analyst for [Standard Normal](https://standardnormal.com/) (investment firm).
-- working on projects with focus on data analysis, time series forecasting, and data visualization.
+- working on projects with focus on energy trading, data analysis, time series forecasting, and data visualization.

 <!--
 **daianemarcolino/daianemarcolino** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.